abayomiabiodun/Benign-or-Malignant-Detection-in-Mammogram/README.md

-  A lot of unnecessary anguish and surgery arises from false positives arising from mammogram results if we can build a better way to interpret them through supervised machine learning it could improve alot of lives machine learning techniques used in this project Different supervised machine learning techniques to this dataset and see which one yields the highest accuracy as measured with K-fold across validation(k=10)
+  A lot of unnecessary anguish and surgery arises from false positives arising from mammogram results if we can build a better way to interpret them through supervised machine learning it could improve alot of lives machine learning techniques used in this project
+  ## Different supervised machine learning techniques to this dataset and see which one yields the highest accuracy as measured with K-fold across validation(k=10)
-  .Decision tree
+   1.Decision tree
-  .Random forest
+   2.Random forest
-  .KNN
+   3.KNN
 ### .Naive Bayes
 ### .SVM
 ### .Neural network using Keras